tudorelu/pyjuque/README.md

 ### Strategy Optimiser
 At `pyjuque/Strategies/StrategyOptimiser.py`.

 Currently allows for optimising strategy parameters using a genetic algorithm.
+Checkout this [example](/examples/try_strategy_optimiser.py).

 ### Local Order Book
 At `pyjuque/Engine/OrderBook.py`.

 Creates and stores a local order book for the specified symbols.
 Order Book is updated every second through a websocket connection to the Exchange (currently Binance).
+Checkout this [example](/examples/try_local_order_book.py).

 ```py
 from pyjuque.Engine.OrderBook import OrderBook